‘Chrisley Knows Best’ Star Nanny Faye Visits Clothing Optional Resort For Seniors With Susie

 “Nanny Faye you are tooooo much,” one follower penned.

-A second chimed in: “This episode had me laughing so much I freaking love y’all.”
+A second chimed in, “This episode had me laughing so much I freaking love y’all.”

 “I can’t with Nanny.
 She’s hilarious.
 I laughed so much my tears were coming down.
 God bless her,” a third added.